OpenGov-Watch/www.opengov.watch/docs/03_monitoring.md

 ---
 # Monitoring

-Look, we never promised that OpenGov is going to be fun.
-We only promised that is going to get nerdy.
 OpenGov advances at a pace that the regular observer can hardly follow.
-To give you a little bit of a chance, we proudly present to you the **OpenGov Monitor**.
-It's a daily updated spreadsheet with the most relevant information.
+To make your life easier, we proudly present to you the **OpenGov Monitor**.
+It's a daily updated spreadsheet with the most relevant information on referanda, bounties, and more.

 You can use it to keep eyes on everything or even start your own advanced data analytics.
 Enjoy!